CodinGame/Contribute-Help/pages/types/game.md

 Optimization puzzles are puzzles for which a player's score is computed.
 All players are then ranked against this score.

-They must have a large number of test cases.

-It must be very difficult to approach the optimal optimization score.

 [Learn how to create an Optimization puzzle with the sdk](https://www.codingame.com/playgrounds/25775/codingame-sdk-documentation/create-a-multiplayer-game)

 **Optimization puzzles should also respect the [test cases guidelines](pages/technical/testcase.md#guidelines).**